cohesive/cohesivenet-client-go/README.md

-# Golang Cohesivenet Client Library
+# Golang Cohesivenet Client Library - Work In Progress!!

 Cohesive networks VNS3 provides complete control of your network's addressing, routes, rules and edge enabling a secure, connected and reactive cloud network.